jayJs/node-jay/README.md

     });

 ```
 jQuery and Bootstrap do what they usually do, momentJs provides date manipulations, and bower is used for package management.
 Functions in() and out() turn Bootstrap class "hidden" on and off.
-Giving it an animation name from animate.css - in("bounceInLeft") will decorate the entrance with a CSS animation.
+Giving it an animation name from animate.css - in("bounceInLeft") will decorate them with a CSS animation.

 ```
 $("#frontPage").out(); // hidden